 We identify incidents and request that our suppliers take the measures that are necessary.

-Our annual objectives and commitments as regards CSR are set out in the Proximus annual report.
-Interim reports are regularly presented to the CSR management committee and the Proximus Management Committee.
+Our annual objectives and commitments as regards to sustainability and circularity are set out in the Proximus annual report.
+Interim reports are regularly presented to the ESG management committee and the Proximus Management Committee.